cristianodeoliveira/DevOps-Course-Starter/README.md

 #### GitHub Actions

-build pipeline created.
+- Build pipeline created.
-Added Docker build and push to Github Actions - to prodlatest in Docker
+- Added Docker build and push to Github Actions - to prodlatest in Docker
+- Added Azure webhook